python/cpython/Doc/library/stdtypes.rst

 ====================

-The interpreter supports several other kinds of objects, including instances of the :class:`object` itself.
+The interpreter supports several other kinds of objects, including instances of the :class:`object` class itself.
 Most of these support only one or two operations.